cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.9 Test Certificate

-Confirming the Applicant's control over the requested FQDN by confirming the presence on the Authorization Domain Name of a non-expired Test Certificate issue by the CA and which is accessible by the CA via TLS over an Authorized Port for the purpose of issuing a Certificate with the same Public Key as in the Test Certificate.
+Confirming the Applicant's control over the requested FQDN by confirming the presence of a non-expired Test Certificate issued by the CA on the Authorization Domain Name and which is accessible by the CA via TLS over an Authorized Port for the purpose of issuing a Certificate with the same Public Key as in the Test Certificate.

 ##### 3.2.2.4.10.
 TLS Using a Random Number

-Confirming the Applicant's control over the requested FQDN by confirming the presence on the Authorization Domain Name of a Random Value within a Certificate which is accessible by the CA via TLS over an Authorized Port.
+Confirming the Applicant's control over the requested FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.

 #### 3.2.2.5 Authentication for an IP Address